Jim Moir (broadcasting executive): Early life

 Moir attended Gunnersbury Catholic Grammar School (now Gunnersbury Boys' School).
-He studied History at the University of Nottingham, where he joined the Entertainments Society (Ensoc), taking part in drama productions.
+He studied history at the University of Nottingham, where he joined the Entertainments Society (Ensoc), taking part in drama productions.

 Career

 Moir joined the BBC in 1963, as a production assistant in light entertainment.
 Among the programmes he later produced were Bruce Forsyth and the Generation Game from 1971-75.

-Having been BBC Head of Light Entertainment from 1987–1993, Moir was appointed Controller of BBC Radio 2 in 1995 and took up his post in 1996.
+Having been BBC head of light entertainment from 1987 to 1993, Moir was appointed controller of BBC Radio 2 in 1995 and took up his post in 1996.
 Many assumed this would be a quiet end to his career but he turned the station from a declining backwater to the most popular in the UK, winning back many former Radio 1 listeners who had defected to commercial radio.
 This was achieved through broadcasters like Steve Wright, Johnnie Walker, Janice Long, Paul Gambaccini, Lynn Parsons, Bob Harris and Alan Freeman, all of whom joined Radio 2 during Moir's controllership.

 Since June 2004 Moir has been a non-executive director of Celador Radio Broadcasting and advises on company licence applications.
 He is a Fellow of The Radio Academy.